 My husband introduced me to RoboForm years ago and I am glad he did.
 I have used it continually to remember my passwords so I don’t have to.
 It syncs to both my computer and my phone so my passwords are always available.
 It will even generate passwords for me.

-If computer problems cause you stress, you may find help at my husband’s tech blog.
-He’s a computer guy with years of professional experience that he’s now sharing at
+If computer problems cause you stress, you may find help from my husband’s tech blog.
+He’s a computer guy with years of professional experience and he’s now sharing tips at